uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/using-api.md

 The beauty of a Gen3 data commons is that all the functionality of the data commons website is available by sending requests to the open APIs of the data commons.
 Typical requests at Gen3 include querying, [uploading][Gen3 Submit Data] or downloading data, which leads to communication between Gen3 microservices such as the data portal Windmill or the metadata submission service Sheepdog via open APIs.

+>
-   **Note:** The Gen3 commons uses GraphQL as the language for querying metadata across Gen3 Data Commons.
+Note: The Gen3 commons uses GraphQL as the language for querying metadata across Gen3 Data Commons.
 To learn the basics of writing queries in GraphQL, please visit: [http://graphql.org/learn][learn GraphQL].
+You can also try out creating and executing GraphQL queries in the [Data Portal Query Page][Query_page_instructions].

 Gen3 features a variety of API endpoints such as `/submission`, `/index`, or `/graphql`, which differ in how they access the resource and contain each a subset of REST (Representational State Transfer) APIs for networked applications.
 REST APIs are restricted in their interactions via HTTP request methods such as GET, POST, PATCH, PUT, or DELETE.
 The GET request retrieves data in read-only mode, POST typically sends data and creates a new resource, PATCH typically updates/modifies a resource, PUT typically updates/replaces a resource, and DELETE deletes a resource.
 At Gen3, the GET endpoint
 ```